RanelParna/nanophotonics-simulations/README.md

 # Semiconductor Optics Simulations

 This repository contains a collection of scripts used for simulating and analyzing various semiconductor optics devices.
-The scripts are written in MATLAB and VBA and are intended for researchers and engineers working in the field of semiconductor optics, specifically focusing on quantum wells and VCSELs (Vertical-Cavity Surface-Emitting Lasers).
+The scripts are written in VBA and MATLAB and are focussed on quantum wells and VCSELs (Vertical-Cavity Surface-Emitting Lasers).

 ## Contents